-The preparation of financial statements requires the use of certain critical accounting estimates and judgements that affect the reported amounts of assets, liabilities, income and expenses.
+The preparation of financial statements requires the use of estimates and judgements that affect the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from those on which management's estimates are based.
-Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable.
-Estimates which are sensitive to economic, regulatory and geopolitical conditions could be impacted by significant changes in the external environment such as rising inflation, rising interest rates, climate change, and geo-political events such as the Russia-Ukraine conflict.
+Estimates and assumptions are continually evaluated and are based on historical experience and other factors.
+For example, estimates which are sensitive to economic, regulatory and geopolitical conditions could be impacted by significant changes in the external environment such as the volatile macroeconomic environment, climate change, international conflicts, and significant changes in legislation.
+Any revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.